|

 the first year of model 9 production until the reinforced

-wick was introduced with the model 10.
+wick was introduced with the model 10 and second year of model 9 production.
 At that time the wick

 carrier disappeared for good.
 This wick raiser was in production